Tuesday, May 2, 2000

 How Do You Make a Great Cup of Coffee?

 Making a simple pot of coffee has haunted me for years.
 My coffee just doesn't turn out well.
 It's usually too weak or too strong.
 Now these two problems can probably be remedied fairly easily with a little try-and-testing of measurements.
 BUT… my coffee is also bitter, not so good to the taste buds.
-I discovered that coffee making, coffee storage and a bit of salt makes a huge difference.
+My son helped me discover that coffee making, coffee storage, good coffee beans and a bit of salt makes a huge difference.

 The National Coffee Association reports that the quality and flavor of coffee is not only determined by the brewing process and storage, but also by the type of coffee you select.
 That makes sense.
 Buy cheap coffee and get a cheap cup of coffee taste.
 Hmmm